SEC Mutual Fund Initiative Update

-Thank you for taking the time to visit our website and learn more about the recent action brought against our team by the Securities and Exchange Commission (SEC).
+Thank you for taking the time to visit our website and learn more about the status of the action brought against our team by the Securities and Exchange Commission (SEC).

 We have retained outside counsel for this matter, whose lead partner on our case is a former SEC prosecutor.
 Our counsel believes that the allegations against us are without merit, based not only upon the adequacy of our disclosures, but also on the SEC’s own guidance and legal precedent.